 pip -V, respectively:

-If you relieve the error message that either
+If you receive the error message that either

-DataJoint (and other python modules) can be easily installed using
+DataJoint (and other Python modules) can be easily installed using the

 pip install datajoint: